iban-borras/informational-singularity-hypothesis/README.md

 Rationale: exposing ABS allows testing whether φ‑alignment and emergent order are robust or depend on boundary orientation.

-## 🔬 Level 1 Analysis (v33 Structural Format)
+## 🔬 Level 1 Analysis (Structural Format)

-**Version:** v33 (January 2025)
 **Status:** Fully operational with structural pattern detection and order metrics

 ### Overview

 Level 1 implements advanced analysis of Level 0 data to detect **emergent order** in the informational structure.
-The v33 format preserves the complete structural information (parentheses marking Absolutes) that is critical for understanding how order emerges from the primordial tension between 0 and 1.
+The structural format preserves the complete structural information (parentheses marking Absolutes) that is critical for understanding how order emerges from the primordial tension between 0 and 1.

 ### Key Concepts

-**v33 Structural Format:**
+**Structural Format:**
 - Preserves parentheses `()` that mark Absolute boundaries
 - Enables analysis of **stratified containment** (how Absolutes nest within each other)
 - Achieves ~99.7% compression while maintaining full structural information
-- Backward compatible with v32 format (observable bits only)
+- Backward compatible with legacy format (observable bits only)

 **Emergent Order (not φ-convergence):**
-- ISH v32 shifted focus from golden ratio convergence to **order as fundamental principle**
+- ISH focuses on **order as fundamental principle**, not golden ratio convergence
 - "Order is the only way Nothingness can contradict itself"
 - Level 1 detects and quantifies this emergent order through multiple metrics